 Two companies that may be interested in finding out how the Polaroid experiment will turn out are Apple and Google.
 While Google can experiment more freely through its often hardware agnostic platforms, Apple is known to invest into a product only when this is truly ready to offer a fully satisfactory consumer experience as well as unit sales at least in the hundreds of millions.
 That is why both companies are taking a similar and yet opposite approach to 3D.

 They are both interested in 3D printing and 3D data acquisition technologies.
 In 2014, Apple bought PrimeSense, the Israeli company that invented the affordable 3D scanning technology powering the Kinect platform.
 Apple is now rumoured to introduce the 3D double camera functionality into its iPhone 7 due out in late 2016.

 As far as 3D printing goes, other than the fact that Apple has made intensive use of professional 3D printers for prototyping of new product from the very beginning, the only known project so far for desktop 3D printing is the registering of a patent for a proprietary color 3D printing technology.

-Microsoft, finally, was among the first to implement 3D printing support into its software, however the company has not made any significant moves on the hardware front nor on the 3D data acquisition front.
-With its Hololens system it seems set on leading the way into the intermediate field of 3D visualisation, the virtual world in which 3D data is handled and modified, before being sent to the 3D printer for materialisation.
+Microsoft, finally, was among the first to implement 3D printing support into its software.
+Nonetheless, the company has not made any significant moves on the hardware front nor on the 3D data acquisition front.
+With its Hololens system, it seems set on leading the way into the intermediate field of 3D visualisation, the virtual world in which 3D data is handled and modified, before being sent to the 3D printer for materialisation.
 The very first Hololens presentation video hinted exactly at this and the quality of the videos has been steadily improving.